sabari2018/PDL_2020-2021_GR5/EVALUATION.md

 #### Extra-comma

-In the WikiText extractor, sometimes, it add a comma in the beginning of each row.
+In the WikiText extractor, sometimes, it adds a comma in the beginning of each row.
 There is the Wikipedia version :

 ![100% center](images/WikiText.PNG)